20 Animals With Green Eyes

 by alasam is licensed under CC BY-NC-ND 2.0

-Havana Brown is also one of the animals with green eyes and a kind of domestic cat.
+Havana Brown is also one of the animals with green eyes and a domestic cat.
 Cats are renowned for their brown coats and vivid emerald eyes.

 The species‘ coat is the consequence of deliberate cross-breeding that began in Europe a few decades ago.